-With the availability of internet, cancer patients have the chance to explore their therapeutics and increase their awareness.
+With the availability of the internet, cancer patients have the chance to explore their therapeutics and increase their awareness.
 There is increasing use of probiotics alongside a treatment regimen.
 Indeed, it may be beneficial to the individual patient’s quality of life and treatment plan (Table 1).

-Table 1: A table examining the potential pros and cons of the use of probiotics alongside a standard treatment regimen of surgery, chemotherapy and radiotherapy.
+Table 1: A table examining the potential pros and cons of the use of probiotics alongside a standard treatment regimen of surgery, chemotherapy, and radiotherapy.

 Pros of probiotics in breast cancer therapy